Printer friendly version of the 2023-24 High School Code of Conduct

 The Board of Education has authorized the principal or designee to direct a complete personal search of a student in accordance with district guidelines.
 The principal or designee will notify parents/guardians and outline the reason(s) for the search.
 Parents or guardians and law enforcement officials will ordinarily be involved if a complete personal search is warranted.

 In accordance with State and Federal law, use and/or possession of tobacco, tobacco related products and smoking paraphernalia, including E-cigarettes and “vape” paraphernalia, is prohibited on school property, school grounds and school functions.
-A student is in violation of the smoking policy if found smoking; holding a lighted cigarette; possessing tobacco, including smokeless products; possessing smoking paraphernalia such as a cigarette lighter, matches, packaging, containers, etc.; and possessing E-cigarette or “vape” paraphernalia.
+A student is in violation of the smoking policy if found smoking; holding a lit cigarette/vape; possessing tobacco, including smokeless products; possessing smoking paraphernalia such as a cigarette lighter, matches, packaging, containers, etc.; and possessing E-cigarette or “vape” paraphernalia.
 Tobacco products should not be brought to school.
 Students should expect them to be confiscated.
 Students should be aware that building administrators or their designee has the right by law to search students and/or lockers, cars, or personal possessions when there is reasonable suspicion of a violation.
 (SGCSD BOE policy: 7/25/2016)

 Scotia-Glenville High School is making a concerted effort to ensure that smoking does not occur on school grounds.
 The components of such an effort would include, but are not limited to, the following: